YuilTripathee/Daraz_scrapping/README.md

-import json       # standard python JSON libary import time       # standard python library for time from bs4 import BeautifulSoup as soup   # import beautiful soup module to scrap data
+import json       # standard python JSON libary import time       # standard python library for time from bs4 import BeautifulSoup as soup   # import beautiful soup module to scrap data import pickle   # pickle module to support python serializable format (aka Pickle)
 ```

 # Output format
-The script returns a CSV (Comma Separted Value) format that is used universally.
-This file can be opened from Microsoft Excel.
+The script returns a JSON (JavaScript Object Notation) format that is used universally.
+This file can be opened from anywhere you want using APIs.
 ![Output Screenshot](docs/scr1.png)
 ![Output Screenshot](docs/scr2.png)